-Instagram stories are quick to create and help people get excited about you as a person and business owner.
-If your audience is on Instagram, I’d recommend experimenting with stories at least a little.
+Overall, Instagram stories are quick to create and help people get excited about you as a person and business owner.
+If your audience is on Instagram, we recommend experimenting with stories at least a little.

 Instagram live is the most intimidating of the video types for Instagram, because as the name implies, it’s live.
 There’s no going back and if you’ve got an audience on live they see everything raw and uncut.

 People want to see the real person behind the business, and when you can’t polish or edit your video that’s exactly what they’re doing.

 Going live on Instagram is in real time and people can comment and ask you questions.
 Going live is always intimidating the first few times, but the more you do it, the more fun and exciting it becomes.